alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/organisations-people/people-roles.md

 Once you've assigned someone to the role, check if the biography on their people page needs updating.

-## Add a translation to a role or people pages
+## Add a translation to a role or people page

 You need to translate both the role page and the people page separately.